aamirorbit/base-mini-potfi/README.md

 ## 🎯 What is PotFi?

-Creators fund prize pots with USDC.
+Creators fund prize pots with USDC, ZORA, all other creator coins.
 Their audience engages (like, comment, recast) and claims instant rewards.
 Someone might hit the jackpot and win it all.
 Everyone wins, everything's transparent, all on-chain.

 ### **✅ Key Features:**
 - 💰 **Instant USDC Rewards** - Claim and receive in seconds